rlrq/MINORg/docs/source/tutorial_cli.rst

 Domain as targets
 +++++++++++++++++

 MINORg allows users to specify the identifier of an RPS-BLAST position-specific scoring matrix (PSSM-Id) to further restrict the target sequence to a given domain associated with the PSSM-Id.
-This could be particularly useful when designing gRNA for genes that do not share conserved domain structures but do share a domain that you wish to knock out.
+This could be particularly useful when designing gRNA for genes that do not share conserved domain structures but do share a domain that you wish to knock out. ``--domain`` can also be used with ``--query`` or ``--indv``.

 Local database
 ^^^^^^^^^^^^^^